“Paul, an apostle of Jesus Christ by the will of God, and Timothy our brother,”

 Paul was the human author of Scripture, but the Holy Spirit was the divine author, “For prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit” (2 Pet 1:20).
 This does not mean that the human author mechanically writes Scripture with little or no input from his person.
 It means that the Holy Spirit guides every word he writes to accurately convey what God wants to communicate to man.\

 Paul was Christ’s apostle.
 He was not the church’s apostle.
 He was a special emissary on special divine assignment from Christ (John 17:18).
 He took his marching orders from Jesus Christ.

 When Jesus Christ fills our horizon, we can do nothing else but serve him.

-When we truly meet the Lord Jesus we lose interest in pleasing self.
+When we truly meet the Lord Jesus, we lose interest in pleasing ourselves.
 The greatest thing that can happen to a young person is to meet the Lord Jesus young enough that they can give their entire life to the Lord.
-Boy friends, girl friends, cars, career do not compare with knowing and serving him (Phil.
+Boyfriends, girlfriends, cars, careers do not compare with knowing and serving him (Phil.
 3:10).
 When we devote our lives to the Son of God, we live no lives of regret.

-Paul makes his commitment clear in I Cor.
+Paul makes his commitment clear in 1 Cor.
 9:16,17, “Or if I preach the gospel, I have nothing to boast of, for necessity is laid upon me; yes, woe is me if I do not preach the gospel!”
 He said, “I must preach the gospel whether I want to do it or not. whether it is convenient or not, I have no choice.”
-God is no cruel task master.
+God is no cruel taskmaster.
 He is a wonderful master who gives us a sense of satisfaction when we serve him.
 Paul did not quit.
-He served to the best of his ability which is all God asks.
-This kind of commitment gives us direction, point and purpose.
+He served to the best of his ability, which is all God asks.
+This kind of commitment gives us direction, point, and purpose.
 We keep our drive no matter what opposition may come our way.